-This work is particularly compelling, as it directly reflects Mori's late 1990s experiments with glass and innovative firing techniques.
-The surface is especially intriguing, having been shaped in a glass...
+This compelling piece reflects Mori's late 1990s experiments with glass and innovative firing techniques.
+The surface is especially intriguing, having been shaped in a glass mold.
+After firing, while the...

 This piece is published in the catalogue raisonné “Mori Tohgaku” published in 1999.